valeriezhang/ongb/README.md

 Hi!
 The JupyterNotebook with the code analysis is linked here.
+Open assignment.ipynb for the logistic regression.